spritlesoftware/Uipath-RPA-AutomationProjects/README.md

 Install the Free community Edition for learning purpose.

-Login into the Studio for Developement
+Login into the Studio for Development

 Login into Automation Cloud to get the Orchestrator where the published processes and Robot Were managed